top of page

 Modeling representation of the coupled biogeochemical and hydrological cycling with real-world practices

-Apply modeling approach as a decision-support tool to identify optimized nutrient and water management options for reducing air and water pollution, mitigating climate warming, and maintaining food production.
+Utilize modeling approaches as a decision-support tool to identify optimal nutrient and water management strategies aimed at reducing air and water pollution, identifying nature-based solutions to mitigate climate warming, and sustaining food production

 Current Sponsor: USDA NIFA